Emergence of Nonequilibrium Latent Cycles in Unsupervised Generative Modeling: Example

-As a first measure of generative performance, we monitor the log-likelihood $\LL$ maximized during the training of 36 models (Fig.~\ref{fig:LL_S}(a)).
+with $\bp(\zz)$ the empirical stationary probability of state $\zz$ and $c(\zz)\in\{0,1,2\}$ the digit class assigned to it.
+The assignment compares the mean image generated by state $\zz$, i.e., the conditional average $\mu_{x_i|\zz}$ of \eqref{mean_xj}, with the empirical mean image $\mean{x_i}_{\xx\in\DD_k}$ of each class (the average over the data points of class $k$), and selects the best-overlapping one,

+The same map $c(\zz)$ defines the class-projected transition matrix $\widetilde M_{c(\zz'),c(\zz)}$ shown in Fig.~\ref{fig:fantasy}.
 To characterize the dynamics, we then follow the trajectories of the hidden units $\zz$ and empirically estimate the transition matrix $M_{\zz'\zz}$ of Eq.~\eqref{Mz'z} by counting the transitions on long trajectories and normalizing each row.
 The stationary distribution $\bp(\zz)$ is likewise obtained empirically.
 As a diagnostic of time-reversal symmetry breaking in the nonequilibrium steady state, we compute the entropy production rate

-Figure~\ref{fig:LL_S}(b) shows the evolution of $\sigma$ during training while Fig.~\ref{fig:LL_S}(c) shows that, at convergence, the models cluster into three regimes: (i) low $\LL$ and low $\sigma$, (ii) high $\LL$ with intermediate $\sigma$, and (iii) high $\LL$ with high $\sigma$.
-In particular, low log-likelihood is observed only when the model settles into a nearly reversible regime with small entropy production.
+Figure~\ref{fig:LL_S}(b) shows the evolution of $\sigma$ during training: the models reach comparable log-likelihoods but spread over a wide range of positive final entropy production, none approaching the reversible limit $\sigma=0$.
+While $\LL$ displays no systematic dependence on $\sigma$, Fig.~\ref{fig:LL_S}(c) shows that the KL divergence may become very low only as $\sigma$ grows.
+The benefit of operating far from equilibrium therefore emerges as a more faithful reproduction of the data classes (a lower KL).

-To inspect in detail the features learned by the model, Fig.~\ref{fig:fantasy} shows two representative runs: one that reaches both large $\sigma$ and large $\LL$ (Fig.~\ref{fig:fantasy}(a)), and one that converges to low values of both quantities (Fig.~\ref{fig:fantasy}(b)).
-Each panel displays the learned weights $\ww$, $\bww$, and $\baa$, the transition matrix $M$, the stationary probabilities $\bp(\zz)$ indicated above the $\ww$ panels, and, in the lower row, the average images generated along a sampled sequence of hidden states $(\zz(0),\zz(1),\ldots)$.
+To inspect in detail the features learned by the model, Fig.~\ref{fig:fantasy} shows two representative runs, selected by their final entropy production $\sigma$ and class KL divergence: one with large $\sigma$ and very low KL [Fig.~\ref{fig:fantasy}(a)] and one with smaller $\sigma$ and higher KL [Fig.~\ref{fig:fantasy}(b)].
+Each panel displays the learned weights $\ww$, $\bww$, $\baa$ and the visible bias $\aa$, the class-projected transition matrix $\widetilde M$ between the digit classes, the per-unit average activations indicated above the $\ww$ panels, and, in the lower row, the average images generated along a sampled sequence of hidden states $(\zz(0),\zz(1),\ldots)$.